Sign in / Register

 strager: yeah, this is a lot like a forum thread.
 That's about what I intended, but it may get too long for one page.
 I considered adding pagination for comments, still not sure if it's a good idea or not :P

-Posted by [strager], 5875 days ago
+Posted by [strager], 6071 days, 9 hours ago

 I have a question regarding the parameters which will be used to compare entries.